-Use technology to stay in touch with family and friends.
-Sure, we would rather all be celebrating in person, but Zoom, FaceTime and other platforms are a great way to help feel like you and your loved ones are still celebrating together.
+If you’re not able to visit your loved ones in person, use technology to stay in touch with family and friends.
+Zoom, FaceTime and other platforms are a great way to help feel like you and your loved ones are still celebrating together.

 Consider having a family meal together over video!
 Experiencing social interaction will help to alleviate loneliness and lift your spirits.

 2. Give back.

 Volunteering and giving back help fill us with purpose and happiness.
 Mail a care package to a family member.
 Drop off a meal or seasonal treat to someone in need—or a close friend!
 Or, if you are able, consider donating monetarily to a cause or organization you care about.
 Especially during the pandemic, there are many ways to give back in support of our frontline caregivers.

 Doing something, even something small, for another person can improve your own attitude and outlook this holiday season.

 Daily self-care looks different for everyone but should include eating well, getting plenty of sleep and staying active.
 Exercise boosts your mood—even a short 20-minute walk can make a difference on your day.

 Be good to yourself mentally as well!
 You may find that now is the perfect opportunity to start a daily meditation or mindfulness habit.
 Take time to engage in your favorite activities and look for ways to continue beloved holiday traditions despite these unusual circumstances.